Getting Started

 What’s Next?

-Want to understand the theory better?
-Return to Core Concepts for deeper theoretical understanding.
+Want to understand the disciplines?
+Return to The Practice for deeper understanding of how techniques implement PROSE constraints.